Patricia Morris Bryan, PG

 Senior Associate/Environmental Department Manager

-Manager for Environmental practice in Chicago metro area.
+Manager of Environmental practice in Chicago metro area.
 Focused on Phase I and II ESAs, CCDD, and Site Remediation services.
 Clients included developers, banks, universities.
 Mentor and develop junior, mid‐level, and senior staff on all aspects of environmental consulting.

 2013 ‐ 2014 – Roux Associates, Inc., Oak Brook, IL